mikeg64/mikeg64.github.io/_posts/2021-02-04-podanalysis-washmc-2.md

 ![pic](https://drive.google.com/uc?export=view&id=1861xkZP-zKqoT3P8iwLgBagmHAP0tFRK)

+The results exhibit a strong peak corresponding to the driver but there is clear evidence of other frequencies which are now investigated using POD analysis.

+# POD Analysis

 Using the matlab [AppDesigner](https://uk.mathworks.com/help/matlab/creating_guis/create-a-simple-app-or-gui-using-app-designer.html) to create a simple visualisation experiment to investigate mode decomposition different time steps.
 This was based on the tutorial application but rapidly developed and very effective.

 * [tutorialApp.mlapp](https://github.com/mikeg64/smaug_wash/blob/master/matlab/appdes/tutorialApp.mlapp)

 See the earlier post for details of the time-dist plot outputs, [Solar Washing Machine Distance Time Plots (2)](https://github.com/mikeg64/smaug_wash/blob/master/matlab/podtest2.m).

+We use pod analysis to identify the different modes,  fft's on reconstructed modes are used to compute the frequencies for these modes include the dominant mode with a frequency close to that of the driver [pod.m](https://github.com/mikeg64/smaug_wash/blob/master/matlab/pod.m)